project-inclusive/OpenFisca-Japan/docs/about_openfisca.md

   - Strings enclosed in " " cannot be changed.
   - A `parent` means a parent of `you` and a grandparent of a `child`.
   - \<period\> means the period during which an attribute has its value.
-  So attributes that do not change permanently (only birthday as of 2023/9/2) are `ETERNITY`, and other attributes set the input date (YYYY-MM-DD).
+  So attributes that do not change permanently (only `誕生年月日` (birthday) as of 2023/9/2) are `ETERNITY`, and other attributes set the input date (YYYY-MM-DD).
-  - Household attributes are attributes that apply to all members of the household.
-(For example, the prefecture of residence.)
-  - Please set the value of \<allowance to be calculated\> to null when POST.
+  - Please set the value of \<allowance to be calculated\> to `null` when POST.
 The value calculated by the backend API is set there and returned.
   Only attributes that are set when POST is calculated by the backend API.
-Therefore, any allowances that may be displayed on the frontend need to be set to null in the json when POSTed.
+Therefore, any allowances that may be displayed on the frontend need to be set to `null` in the json when POSTed.

   ```
   {